e-oz/ngx-collection/libs/ngx-collection/README.md

 # Example App

+You can read an [introductory article](https://medium.com/@eugeniyoz/collection-service-for-angular-d0b64bae9c20) with an example of building this application.

 ## 🖼️ [StackBlitz](https://stackblitz.com/edit/ngx-collection-example?file=src%2Fapp%2Fcollections%2Fpaintings.collection.ts)

 Here you can see how little code you need to gently manipulate your collection of art!

+# Benefits
+✅  Every mutation is asynchronous:
+* works in reactive apps with the OnPush strategy;
+* works in components with the Default change detection strategy;
+* can be used with just ‘async’ pipe and subscribe() or with some store.

+✅  Service is not opinionated:
+* it will not dictate how you should communicate with your APIs or other data sources;
+* You decide how to run and cancel your requests: every mutation method returns an observable, so you can decide how to orchestrate them: switchMap, mergeMap, concatMap, forkJoin, or something else;
+* Data Sources can be synchronous (just use “rxjs/of”).

+✅  Safety guarantees:
+* 100% immutable;
+* Duplicates prevention;
+* Errors and exceptions will be handled correctly;
+* Strictly typed — advanced type-checking and code completion.

 # Installation